Quicksilver (Marvel Comics): Fictional character biography

 Quicksilver battles the West Coast Avengers and is captured by the Inhumans and cured of his condition.
 In an effort to repent for his actions, Pietro aids the Avengers West Coast against Magneto and the villain Immortus, who has captured Wanda.
 Although successful, Pietro refuses to return to Crystal and joins the U.S. government-sponsored superhero team X-Factor.
 The character and Crystal are reunited during the storyline "Bloodties" when the Avengers, X-Factor and X-Men team to stop a group of mutant terrorists who kidnap their daughter Luna, and are responsible for a civil war on the island nation of Genosha.
 After dealing with the threat, Quicksilver learns of Crystal's relationship with Avenger the Black Knight and leaves, also resigning from X-Factor.

+Quicksilver confronts Onslaught along with the rest of the Avengers.
+They discover that the only way to defeat him is for all non-mutant heroes to merge with his body.
+This prevents Quicksilver from sacrificing himself alongside the rest of the team.

+Quicksilver leaves Luna with Edwin Jarvis while he deals with the fallout from the Onslaught event.
+He travels to the Xavier Institute to recuperate, clashing with his father Magneto (now known as Joseph) whom he blames for the apparent deaths of Crystal and Wanda.
+He departs with Hercules, heading to Avengers Mansion to reunite with his daughter.
+He soon resigns from the Avengers due to anti-mutant scapegoating by the United Nations.

 Quicksilver takes his daughter Luna and travels to Mt.
 Wundergore, aiding the High Evolutionary and his Knights of Wundagore against Exodus and the Man Beast.
 Quicksilver uses the experimental Isotope E to augment his powers, allowing him to move at greater supersonic speeds.
 A future version of Pietro called "Nestor" appears and reveals that his powers are not speed but rather temporal based.
 Quicksilver also rejoins a reformed Avengers.

 With half-sister Polaris, Quicksilver spies on their father Magneto, who is now the ruler of Genosha.
 Quicksilver is banished when he rallies the Avengers against Magneto.